We All Want the Same Thing

 It's just that our philosophies and methods for getting there are different.

-Where a minimalist finds comfort and contentment in the simplicity, clarity, and order of her home, finances, schedule, relationships, mind, and spirit, a materialist finds comfort in the quantity and perceived desirability of her possessions, job, contacts, and life events.
+A minimalist finds comfort and contentment in the simplicity, clarity, and order of her home, finances, schedule, relationships, mind, and spirit.
+In contrast, a materialist finds comfort in the quantity and perceived desirability of her possessions, job, contacts, and life events.

 And that's not inherently bad, although I think it's limiting.
 Fulfillment in that way requires a certain amount of wealth, a constant search for more and better, and quite a bit of waste.
 It also tends to become a competition, so the possibility of dissatisfaction and unhappiness is actually fairly high.
 And if you fuel that competition with debt, you forfeit your freedom.
 The money you earn now is going to pay for things you bought in the past.